MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-software-update-scan-failures.md

 > 0x8024402C - The proxy server or target server name cannot be resolved

 In most cases, you can bypass the proxy for local addresses because the WSUS computer is located within the intranet.
-However, if the client is connected to the Internet, you must make sure that the proxy server is configured to enable that communication.
+But if the client is connected to the Internet, you must make sure that the proxy server is configured to enable that communication.

 To view WinHTTP proxy settings, run one of the following commands:

 - On Windows XP: `proxycfg.exe`
 - On Windows Vista and later versions: `netsh winhttp show proxy`

-Because proxy settings that are configured in Internet Explorer are part of the WinINET proxy settings, WinHTTP proxy settings aren't necessarily the same as the proxy settings that are configured in Internet Explorer.
+Proxy settings that are configured in Internet Explorer are part of the WinINET proxy settings.
+WinHTTP proxy settings aren't necessarily the same as the proxy settings that are configured in Internet Explorer.
 However, if the proxy settings are set correctly in Internet Explorer, you can import the proxy configuration from Internet Explorer.
 To import proxy configuration from Internet Explorer, run one of the following commands:

 - On Windows XP: `proxycfg.exe -u`
 - On Windows Vista and later versions: `netsh winhttp import proxy source =ie`